Copa Colombia

-Atlético Nacional are the current holders, who won their seventh Copa Colombia title against América de Cali, winning the final series by a 3–1 aggregate score.
+Atlético Nacional are the current holders, who won their eighth Copa Colombia title against Independiente Medellín, winning the final series by a 1–0 aggregate score.
 Atlético Nacional are also the most successful club in the competition.

 History

 Copa Colombia in "El Dorado"

 The Copa Colombia was an idea promoted in 1950 by DIMAYOR at the time known as "El Dorado" due to the boom experienced by football in the country.
 It emerged as an official tournament to be held annually, independent from the league championship and under a particular knockout format in which teams were divided by proximity into territorial groups of four teams each.
 Teams faced each other in home-and-away matches to determine the teams that advanced to a stage known as the winners' round.
 When a team lost two ties it was eliminated, while if it won it played a new round.
 The worst of the three remaining teams was eliminated, while a new tie was played, called losers' round, to determine the other team that reached the final.
 Due to the economic power of clubs and the Colombian league at that time, many teams had large payrolls for both tournaments as well as the international games they played.
 However, the little interest the competition generated among the participants led to delays in the scheduling of games and the first tournament ended in 1951.
 It was the reason why the next edition was not held until 1952, and its conclusion was again delayed until the following year.

 In the period between both editions (1951–52), what turned out to be the early rounds of the 1952–53 edition is mistakenly referred as another edition of the competition due to its double-elimination format.
 Boca Juniors de Cali (as winners of the winners' round) and Millonarios (who were defeated by Boca Juniors in the winners' round but then went on to win the losers' round) played the final of the 1952–53 edition, which was ultimately won by Millonarios.
 Following that edition, the tournament was cancelled due to the lack of interest displayed by fans and teams alike.

 An attempt to resume it was made in 1956–57: in said third edition, the first phase was played and six teams qualified to play a final hexagonal: Atlético Nacional, Santa Fe, Deportivo Pereira, Boca Juniors de Cali and the ones that would be the top two of said hexagonal: Independiente Medellín and Atlético Bucaramanga; however, the grand final between these two teams was never played, thus the tournament was abandoned and no more editions were played until the 1980s.